 Growing and innovating because of kids like Annie

 Annie, a 12-year-old girl with fears no child should have, fled her home one night to escape her father’s sexual abuse.
 She grabbed an armful of her belongings but left her clothes behind.
 A few days later, Annie arrived at Safe Shores with her mom, a social worker and only the clothes on her back.
-Our Family Advocacy program gave Annie’s mom gift cards to Target and Walmart to help give Annie a fresh start.
+Our Client Advocacy program gave Annie’s mom gift cards to Target and Walmart to help give Annie a fresh start.

 Supporting families through one of the most difficult times in their life requires forethought on our part.
 This spring and summer Safe Shores began a long-term strategic planning process for advancing our mission to provide intervention, hope and healing to children and families affected by abuse and extreme violence in D.C.
 Under the guidance of an expert strategic planner, we assessed our progress on current organizational goals and developed a plan for making an impact over the next three years.
 Watch for the plan on safeshores.org.

 Additionally, in our ongoing commitment to build capacity for advancing the mission, Safe Shores welcomed six new staff members who arrived ready to rock and roll.
 We also served as a training ground for interns studying to become child welfare professionals.